gh-dev-training-20260408/day-one/_slides/04-OpenCodeDeveloper.md

 ---

 Hello from Zhenyou.
-Good to have this training!
+OK to have this training.

 ![snowoctocat](https://octodex.github.com/images/snowoctocat.png)
 {: .center}